morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

 title: "First week as QA Lead in a startup — 5 steps for 5 working days"
 description: "Read more to learn 5 steps that you should do in the first week as QA Lead in a startup, including real examples and practical advice."
-excerpt: "In this article I talk about 5 steps that you should do in the first week as QA Lead in a startup, based on real examples of how I've actually done it."
+excerpt: "In this article, I talk about 5 steps that you should do in the first week as QA Lead in a startup, based on real examples of how I've actually done it."
 date: 2018-10-01T13:34:57+00:00

 image: /blog/assets/first-week-as-qa-lead-in-a-startup.jpg